IceyFoxes/CVWO/README.md

 Description

 This is a simple web forum application developed as part of CVWO's winter assignment.
-The application uses a React frontend and a Go (Gin) backend with SQLite as the database.
+The application uses a React frontend and a Go (Gin) backend with PostgreSQL as the database.

 Deployed here: https://cvwo2025.netlify.app/
+Frontend hosted on Netlify, Backend Go and PostgreSQL DB hosted on Render.

 Setup Instructions